-On May 9th, the Ontario government announced that in partnership with municipal and federal partners, as well as EarlyON and Family Centres, that it will provide support to local licensed child care centres for when parents and caregivers return to work.
+On May 9th, the Ontario government announced that in partnership with municipal and federal partners, as well as EarlyON and Family Centres are supporting parents in retaining access to local licensed child care.

 The Ontario government launched a new website to help identify challenges and temporary solutions to respond to COVID-19.
 Individuals or organizations can identify opportunities for the provincial government to temporarily change a regulation or rule to respond to the COVID-19 outbreak.
 The intent is to use the information received to remove obstacles and ensure that organizations have the ability and flexibility to respond.